techrah/techrah.github.io/_posts/2020-01-07-build-openmp-macos-catalina-complete.md

 There are times when you'll want to or need to build from source.
 For instance, if you're installing from a repository whose package only has source code, or if the source code is more recent than the binary version, R (by default) will build from source.

 ### SDK Header Files

+> **2020-05-01 UPDATE**: I no longer recommend exporting paths to the SDK header files for the purpose of building R packages, as I've experienced some side effects in the past and had to remove them from my own setup.
+The path to the SDK is now also configured in `Makevars` (see further down in this article).

 Even though both Xcode and the Command Line Tools are installed, some build systems still have trouble locating the macOS SDK header files.
 They expect system header files to be located in `/usr/include`.
 However, both Xcode and the Command Line Tools install them elsewhere.
 Apple used to provide a separate installation package (as part of the Xcode installation) that would install these SDK header files in `/usr/include`.
 However, Apple no longer provides this package.